- Enable some functions of the site (like remembering preferences)

 We set four of our own (first party) cookies:

-This cookie remembers the last 5 pages you’ve visted on our site.
-We use that information to redirect you to the page you were on before you submitted a comment or sent us a message.
+This cookie remembers the last 5 pages you’ve visited on our site.
+We use that information to redirect you to the page you were on before you submitted a comment or sent us a message:

-The cookies exp_last_activity and exp_last_visit let us show you what’s been updated since you last visited the site.
+These cookies let us show you what's been updated since you last visited the site:

 If you’d like us to stop setting these cookies, change your browser settings to reject all cookies – we’ve included instructions below.

 Sometimes, we include features and functionality provided by other websites – YouTube videos, for example – or images that are saved on third-party servers.
 Those third parties might set cookies that we can’t control.
 If you’d rather not accept third-party cookies, follow the instructions below – but bear in mind that disabling them might break functions offered by the third parties.

 These functions on our site might set third-party cookies:

 - Social sharing buttons (Facebook, Twitter, LinkedIn, G+ and so on)

 - Embedded YouTube videos